Andyfoo/ddns/README.txt

 -- SUMMARY --

-The DDNS module provides a built in way to manage your DDNS providers.
+The DDNS module provides a built in way to manage your DDNS (DynamicDNS) providers.
 Out of the box, the module supports dozens of popular DDNS services.
 The module utilizes the Drupal cron process to automatically update your providers but will only run as often as configured to do so.